SuperclassesDocumented Subclasses

 - count

-- The integer with the number of step units to move.
+- The integer for the number of step units to move.

 The signal is a keybinding signal which can be bound to key combinations